 In Miko-mai which is one of the varieties of Kagura, we see Miko, Japanese female shaman, in white clothing dance to the rhythm of the taiko, flute and often with a wand with hemp and paper streamers.

 Also, it is an important instrument in Gagaku.
-Gagaku is the oldest continually played court music in the world which is still being played today.
+Gagaku is the oldest continuously played court music in the world which is still being played today.

-The form of Gagaku was completed in 700s which is a mixture of the influence of other Asian countries’ music and dance with native Japanese dance based on folklore and Shinto rituals such as Kagura.
+The form of Gagaku was completed in the 700s, which is a mixture of the influence of other Asian country music and dance with native Japanese dance based on folklore and Shinto rituals such as Kagura.

 The taiko used in Gagaku varies in its form and sound, but the largest one, Dadaiko, is set in front of the stage which grabs the eye.
 “Daiko” is just a suffix and has the same meaning as “taiko” in fact.

 In gagaku, one component of the art form is traditional dance, which is guided in part by the rhythm set by them.